Osedea/angular-osd-resource/README.md

     // @ngInject
     function resourceConfig(ResourceConfigProvider) {
         ResourceConfigProvider
+            .global({
+                decorators: ['cache'],
+                methods: {
+                    persist: { method: 'POST', isArray: false }, }
+            })
             .add('Document', '/api/documents/:id', {
-                decorators: [
+                decorators: [ ... ],
-                    'cache'
-                ],
+                methods: { ... },
             })
-            .add('Form', '/api/forms/:id', {
+            .add('Form', '/api/forms/:id')
-                decorators: [
-                    'cache'
-                ],
-            });
+            .add('User', '/api/users/:id');
     }

     app.config(resourceConfig);
 })();
 ```

-In the example above we're defining two resources, Document and Form.
+In the example above we're defining three resources, Document, Form and User.
 Each of these resources will make API calls to their specified route.

+`ResourceConfig` also allows us to set global configuration on all of our resources.
+In this example, we're indicating that every resource should use the `cache` decorator and every resource should have a `persist` method.

 ### Generated Resources